 Priority Candidate Spotlight: Pocan, Sinema, Takano

-November 2, 2012 by Maureen McCarty, Online Content and Marketing Manager
+November 2, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 November 6 is just around the corner.
 On Wednesday, will you be able to say you did everything you could to support equality?
 There’s still time to support fair-minded leaders facing tough races at the ballot box.

 Today we’re taking a look at three of HRC’s priority candidates running for U.S. House: Wisconsin’s Mark Pocan, Arizona’s Kyrsten Sinema and California’s Mark Takano.

 Mark Pocan - U.S. House, D-Wisconsin

 With Tammy Baldwin stepping forward to run for the Senate, her current seat in the U.S. House of Representatives needs to be filled by someone with the same ambition, passion, and commitment to LGBT issues.
 That person is Mark Pocan.